 - Giant Jenga

 Much like the food options, there are many options for games to offer your tailgating crew.
+In fact, I even wrote an article that dives into the history of Cornhole as it’s easily one of the most popular tailgating games.

 This is where you can really go all out.
 The amount of tailgating accessories to outfit your spot ends with your imagination.
 You can get as creative as you want and let a little bit of your personality shine through.
 Even though these may be considered accessory items, they are important and necessary to provide a great experience for your guests.